 Benefits Of Getting A DBA: LLCs

-Obtaining a DBA could also be advantageous to LLC owners.
+Filing for a DBA can also be advantageous to LLC owners.
 This is because it allows them to conduct different business activities while still protecting themselves under the umbrella of the original LLC.
 For example, imagine a business owner who owners three different bed and breakfasts in a small town.
 The owner has formed the LLC, “Jane Doe Bed and Breakfast Hospitality LLC.”

 While this is an excellent business name, it may not be the most appealing name to guests.
-The owner can file a DBA for each one of his or her three bed and breakfasts.
-This demonstrates to the state that although they hotels may appear different, they are all owned and operated by “Jane Doe Bed and Breakfast Hospitality LLC.”
+The owner can register a DBA for each one of his or her three bed and breakfasts.
+This demonstrates to the state that although the hotels may appear different, they are all owned and operated by “Jane Doe Bed and Breakfast Hospitality LLC.”

 Hire A Company To Handle Your Administrative Needs